haxiomic/console.hx/README.md

 ### Supported Targets

 Formatting should work correctly all haxe targets with a console however here's a list below of which of the notable ones I've verified.
-Normal linux consoles are expected to work correctly, however, I suspect there will issues with the Windows CMD prompt
+Normal Linux consoles are expected to work correctly, however, I suspect there will issues with the Windows CMD prompt

 |           Target           |        Platform         | Tested |
 | :------------------------: | :---------------------: | :----: |